Valdes-Tresanco-MS/gmx_MMPBSA/test_files/Protein_ligand_CHARMMff/README.md

 In this case, a single trajectory (ST) approximation is followed, which means the receptor and ligand structures and trajectories will be obtained from that of the complex.
 To do so, a MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 13`) are needed.
-A ligand .mol2 file is also needed for generating the ligand topology.
 The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.

 PB model is recommended when working with CHARMMff files.
 Please, check this [thread](http://archive.ambermd.org/201508/0382.html) and proceed cautiously.